 How Are RMDs Calculated?

 Your RMD is not a stagnant number; it will change every year based on your year-end account values.
 Armed with that information, you will need to calculate your RMD annually by applying the year’s IRS Uniform Lifetime divisor.
+This information can be found on the IRS Required Minimum Distribution FAQ page.

 Not All accounts Require an RMD